Tamed loops: A way to obtain finite loop results without UV divergences: Applications

 For t and u channels, similar results are obtained for $\mathcal{T}_\mathrm{P} (t)$ and $\mathcal{T}_\mathrm{P} (u)$, with $s$ in Eq. (\ref{phy-s}) replaced by $t$ and $u$ respectively.
 The total one-loop physical amplitude $\mathcal{T}_\mathrm{P}$ is

-We can see that the same finite result is obtained with the method here as the procedure of dimensional regularization and renormalization, and there is no troublesome UV divergence in calculations (see the Appendix \ref{int-ex} for the transition from the traditional method to the UV-free scheme).
+We can see that the same finite result is obtained with the method here as dimensional regularization and renormalization, and there is no troublesome UV divergence in calculations.
 From another point of view, it gives an explanation why universal constant parts ($\gamma_E$, $\log(4 \pi)$) should be subtracted along with infinity in $\overline{\mathrm{MS}}$.
 In addition, one can check that the same result can be obtained if $\xi$ is added into the denominator of the second propagator in Eq. (\ref{xi-3}), and this is a freedom.

-Here we consider the case of the massless limit $m \to 0$.
+Here we consider the massless limit $m \to 0$.
 In this case, the one-loop correction to the two-point function is

 After integral, one has

 The primary antiderivative is zero in the limit $\xi_1 \to 0$, and $C =$ 0 is adopted for this case.
 Thus, the one-loop correction to the two-point function is $\mathcal{T}_\mathrm{P}^{2p} =$ 0.
 In the massless limit, if the renormalization condition $s=-t=-u=\mu^2$ is adopted ($\mu$ is an energy scale), the total one-loop physical amplitude $\mathcal{T}_\mathrm{P}$ of the two-particle scatterings can be written as